-The site is located at Golden Lane, Dublin 8.
+The site is located at junction of Golden Lane, Stephen Street Upper and Longford Street, Dublin 8.
 The site is located approximately 1km south west of Dublin City Centre.
 The site is centred on Irish Grid reference O 15366 33684 at an altitude of approximately 15m above ordinance datum.